communitybridge/docs/EasyCLA_pre_requisites.md

 ### Corporate CLA Manager

 You are a _Corporate CLA manager_ \(CCLA manager\) if you are the person authorized to manage the list of approved contributors under your company’s Corporate CLA.

+1. As the CLA Manager or the CLA signatory, following are the pre-requisites for the CLA tasks after you Sign In to the CLA Corporate Console:

+1. CLA manager: Add a Company to a Project.
+1. CLA signatory: Sign a Corporate CLA on behalf of the company and Review and Sign a Corporate CLA by Request—this signatory has legal authority to sign documents on behalf of the company.

+1. CLA manager: Whitelist Contributors—each whitelist applies to the project for which the company has signed a Corporate CLA.

 With this responsibility, you use EasyCLA to:

 * [Add companies to a project](add-a-company-to-a-project.md).
 * [Whitelist contributors](whitelist-contributors.md).